5 Effective Punishment Strategies And Consequences For Teenagers

 Image: IStock

 1. Establish clear-cut rules: What you expect from your teen should be crystal clear, with no room for ambiguity.
-Write down the house rules if necessary, along with the consequences that you arrived upon along with the teen.
+Write down the house rules for teenagers if necessary, along with the consequences that you arrived upon along with the teen.
 For example, ‘Be home by ___ pm on weekdays and ___ pm on the weekends.’
 When the teen knows what is expected of them, they are more likely to remember and comply.

 1. Avoid arguing: A little bit of flexibility can go a long way in helping your teen toe the line concerning house rules.
 Avoid being rigid about rules, especially when you know it can lead to an endless argument.
 Settle for a reasonable compromise instead.
 For example, instead of arguing with your teen about taking out the garbage right away, give them a more flexible deadline, say before bedtime.
 However, make it clear that the deadline is non-negotiable.